paduagroup/fftool/README.md

     the z-matrix by default.
 In this case cyclic molecules require additional `connect` records to close rings.
 If a `reconnect` record is present, then connectivity is guessed based on bond distances from the force field.
-Improper dihedrals must be indicated by additional `improper` records.
 After the z-matrix the name of a file with force field parameters can be supplied.

     A MDL `.mol` file contains a table with coordinates and also bonds.
 The name of a file with force field parameters can be given